dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 client_email = "client_email" # please set me up!
 ```

-> 💡 Note that you can share the same credentials with BigQuery, replace the **[destination.filesystem.credentials]** section with less specific one: **[destination.credentials]** which applies to both destinations
+> 💡 Note that you can share the same credentials with BigQuery, replace the **[destination.filesystem.credentials]** section with a less specific one: **[destination.credentials]** which applies to both destinations

-if you have default google cloud credentials in your environment (i.e. on cloud function) remove the credentials sections above and `dlt` will fall back to the available default.
+If you have default Google Cloud credentials in your environment (i.e., on a cloud function), remove the credentials sections above and `dlt` will fall back to the available default.

 Use **Cloud Storage** admin to create a new bucket.
 Then assign the **Storage Object Admin** role to your service account.